 Berlin and the Wall:

 After World War II, Germany separated into two countries, with the east as communist and the west as democratic.
-As the capital of Germany, Berlin became the centre of this divided nation, constructing a wall to contain the segregation.
+As the capital of Germany, Berlin became the center of this divided nation, constructing a wall to contain the segregation.
 Before the wall was built, citizens in East Germany had begun to move to West Germany to avoid communist rule.
 After hordes of people began leaving the East, the leaders constructed a wall overnight, shocking the community.
 Despite initial beliefs, the country was not reunited for some time and the Berlin Wall stayed up for 28 years.
 Its fall, which happened in 1989, was something that was celebrated all around the world.

 Destination Must-Do's